Rezasl99/Recipe-Api/README.md

 - CRUD operations for recipes, tags, and ingredients
 - Image upload support for recipes
 - Filter recipes by ingredients and tags
-- Test-driven development (TDD) approach Over 60 tests to insure the code is working as expected
+- Test-driven development (TDD) approach Over 60 tests to ensure the code is working as expected
 - used Swagger for API documentations

 ## Technologies